emperorofmars/stf-unity/readme.md

 - There is weirdness with multiple meshes sharing the same armature. https://github.com/KhronosGroup/glTF/issues/1285
 - Morphtarget names are not supported by the specification.
 Sometimes these are stored on the 'extras' field of the mesh, sometimes on the first mesh primitive.
 The official Blender GLTF implementation does the first, the official Unity GLTF implementation does the latter.
-- GLTF itself is supremely extensible, however to implement extensions in most implementations, the implementations have to be forked and modified at the core.
-When an implementation has support for implementing additional extensions, it is accompanied by significant issues.
+- GLTF itself is supremely extensible, however to implement extensions in most GLTF libraries, they have to be forked and modified at the core.
+When an GLTF implementation has support for loading additional extensions, like in the Godot 4 engine, it is often accompanied by significant issues.
 - GLTF only supports specific hard-coded materials.
 - The official Blender implementation exports insanely large files. https://github.com/KhronosGroup/glTF-Blender-IO/issues/1346